Tokyo, Japan

 Abstract:

+The field of eXplainable Artificial Intelligence (XAI) has become a hot topic examining how machine learning models such as neural nets and deep learning techniques can be made more understandable to humans.
+In particular, how these opaque, non-intuitive, and difficult to understand AI models can be explained.
+For example, how to provide human understandable explanations of why an AI system made a particular medical diagnosis, how the AI models in an autonomous vehicle work, and what data an AI system uses to generate insights about consumer behaviour.
 In this talk I will explore what XAI might mean for AI and art creation by exploring the potential of XAI for music creation.
 Combining music making and XAI presents a conundrum: what does it mean to understand an AI when co-creating music together?
 When we co-create music with humans we partly rely on an intuitive understanding of each others’ musical intention and practice to be able to mutually engage with each other, to spark off each other, get in the groove, and lose ourselves in the creative moment.
 What does this mean when we co-create with an AI?
 I will explore some current trends in AI and music to illustrate how AI models are being explained, or more often not explained, and suggest some ways in which we might design XAI systems to help humans to better get the gist of what an AI is doing when we co-create together.

 Biography: